Brett Wood: Early life

 Wood attended Montmorency Secondary College and grew up in the north/eastern suburb of Greensborough.
-At the age of 14 Wood began teaching himself guitar and soon came to the attention of well known guitar legend Tommy Emmanuel CGP who took Wood to America to play at the 1994(?)
-Chet Atkins Appreciation Society Convention.
+At the age of 14 he began teaching himself guitar and after a year his talent came to the attention of Australian guitar legend Tommy Emmanuel.
+After hearing Brett play in person (brett age 15), Tommy began inviting the young musician to guest perform at his shows.
+In 1999 Wood travelled with Tommy to the US to perform at the Chet Atkins Appreciation Society Convention.
 Wood had the honour of meeting and playing for Chet Atkins and was asked to return to the convention the following year to perform at the convention.
-Wood won the Young Guitarist of the Year Award at the Frankston International Guitar Festival.
+In 2000 after returning home from the states Wood was honoured to win the "Young Guitarist of the Year Award" at the Frankston International Guitar Festival.

 2000

-At the age of 20 Wood released his first solo instrumental album "Turn It Up..." and completed a promo tour for this album across Australia.
-The album was reviewed by Australian Guitar Magazine as "sheer guitar wizardry".
-Before he turned 21 Wood had toured with Tommy Emmanuel, Keith Urban, Dianna Corcoran, Harper, and Australian country acts including Carter & Carter, Mike Carr and Brendon Walmsley.
-Wood is now an endorser of Fender Guitars and Amplifiers.
-Wood has recorded on many Australian albums and has appeared on well known TV shows including: Good Morning Australia, Dancing with the Stars, Today, The Footy Show (AFL & NRL), and Rove.
+At the age of 20 Wood released his first solo instrumental album "Turn It Up..."
+The album was reviewed by Australian Guitar Magazine as "sheer guitar wizardry" Wood has recorded on many Australian albums and has appeared on well known TV shows including: Good Morning Australia, Dancing with the Stars, Today, The Footy Show (AFL & NRL), and Rove.